 The following policies define the rules and regulations that govern all Stevens housing, including residence halls, special interest housing and Stevens Leased Housing.
 Students who fail to obey these policies may be subject to disciplinary action.
-Learn more about Stevens’ disciplinary process and sanctions for violations here.
+Learn more about Stevens’ judicial process and sanctions for violations here.

 Students are not allowed in boiler rooms, on ledges or roofs, maintenance closets or cable closets in the residence halls or rental facilities.
 Residents are provided with access cards to operate the outside door of the assigned residence hall and are expected to aid in maintaining the security of their building.
 Residents are not permitted to copy their room key.
 At no time should building entrance doors be propped open or room doors left unlocked when the room is unattended.
 Hallway and stairwell fire doors must be closed at all times.

 All residents must comply with all federal, state and local laws and ordinances.
 Residents are reminded that it is a disorderly person offense to “serve or make available an alcoholic beverage to a person under the legal age for consuming alcoholic beverages” (NJ Senate Bill No. 2312).
 Residents must comply with all other aspects of the university’s alcohol policy.
 Common areas of Stevens housing may not be used for gatherings at which alcohol is served.
-No alcoholic games are allowed in Stevens housing.
+No alcoholic games are allowed in Stevens housing including beer pong and water pong.
 Kegs and beer balls are prohibited.
 No alcoholic beverages or the containers they come in are permitted in any room or possession of residents under 21, or in freshman/alcohol-free residence halls.
 No glass collections, bottle collections, beer cans, alcohol or drug paraphernalia – including posters – are allowed in Stevens Housing.
 Finally, to discourage excessive consumption, large quantities of beer, wine or hard liquor are prohibited in student rooms.
 No individual student may possess in their room more than six (6) 12 oz. bottles/cans of beer or .75 liter of wine or .75 liter of spirits at once time, providing the authorized occupants of the room are 21 and over.

 In a shared room, should your roommate vacate, you may be given one of the following options at the discretion of the Office of Residence Life: 1) You may be asked to move to another room for consolidation; or 2) You will be assigned a new roommate.
-At all times the university reserves the right to assign or to re-assign students to vacant spaces as needed.
+At all times the university reserves the right to assign or to re-assign students to any space as needed.
 Your account will be billed accordingly for any changes to your room or building.

 Nothing may be bolted or fastened to any wall in a manner that would cause damage to the wall.
 Furniture bolted to the walls by the university may not be removed.
 All rooms must be left in the original condition at the end of the school year.
 Any alterations not consistent with residence life policies will be corrected immediately at the student’s expense.
 Lofting of beds is prohibited.